Champa: Decline

-Last Cham polity (Panduranga) as vassal state of Vietnam before Vietnamese annexing in 1832.
+Last Cham polity (Panduranga) as vassal state of Vietnam before Vietnamese annexation in 1832.

 Former Cham territories after the Vietnamese annexation of Panduranga in 1832.

 Current distribution of Chams, Roglai and Chru speakers in Vietnam.

 In the Cham–Vietnamese War (1471), Champa suffered serious defeats at the hands of the Vietnamese, in which 120,000 people were either captured or killed.
 50 members of the Cham royal family and some 20–30,000 were taken prisoners and deported, including the king of Champa Tra Toan, who died along his way to the north in captivity.
 Contemporary reports from China record a Cham envoy telling to the Chinese court: "Annam destroyed our country" with additional notes of massive burning and looting, in which 40 to 60,000 people were slaughtered.
 The kingdom was reduced to a small enclave near Nha Trang and Phan Rang with many Chams fleeing to Cambodia.

 Champa was reduced to the principalities of Panduranga and Kauthara at the beginning of the 16th century.
 Kauthara was annexed by the Vietnamese in 1653.
 From 1799 to 1832, Panduranga lost its hereditary monarchy status, with kings selected and appointed by the Vietnamese court in Huế.

 The last remaining principality of Champa, Panduranga, survived until August 1832, when Minh Mang of Vietnam began his purge against rival Le Van Duyet's faction, and accused the Cham leaders of supporting Duyet.
-Minh Mang ordered the last Cham king Po Phaok The and the vice-king Po Dhar Kaok to be arrested in Hue, while incorporating the last remnants of Champa into what are the Ninh Thuan and Binh Thuan provinces.
+Minh Mang ordered the last Cham king Po Phaok The and the viceroy Po Dhar Kaok to be arrested in Hue, whilst incorporating the last remnants of Champa into what are the Ninh Thuan and Binh Thuan provinces.